aces/Loris/docs/API/InstrumentFormat.md

 `Description`: Required.
 Follows PageElement.Description rules.

-`Options.Type`: Either "large" or "small".
-If "large", the user is meant to enter
+`Options.Type`: If "large", the user is meant to enter
               a lot of text (ie. a comment box) and is likely to be represented by a textarea in an HTML implementation.
-              If "small" the user is meant to enter a little text and is likely to be implemented by a <input type="text"> in an HTML implementation.
+              Else the user is meant to enter a little text and is likely to be implemented by a <input type="text"> in an HTML implementation.
-              Default: small
+              Default: ""
 ```
 Currently if its 'large' we render a textarea, and if it's anything else we render a normal text.
 ZV